 Loss of consortium or companionship is a type of compensation usually reserved for the spouse of the injured party.
 If the injury has now changed portions of your relationship so that it is no longer a full relationship, both the injured party and the spouse can seek damages.

 Punitive damages are a type of compensation that is used to punish the negligent party for their actions.
-These are damages that are only awarded when the court feels that the negligent act was of a heinous or deliberate nature.
-In some cases, accidents caused by someone under the influence of drugs or alcohol may qualify for punitive damages.
+These are damages that are only awarded when the court feels that the negligent act was of a heinous nature or when the defendant’s behavior was intentional with reckless disregard for another person’s life.

 How Much Is My NJ Injury Case Worth?